Toric geometry and integral affine structures in non-archimedean mirror symmetry: Toric structure along toric strata

-The case where $Z$ is an irreducible component $D$ of $\X_k$ is particularly relevant for proving \cref{intro:main quintic}.
-Under the assumptions of \cref{intro:main thm Z}, we proved that $\X$ is toric along $D$, and $\rho_\X$ is an affinoid torus fibration over $\Star(v_D)$ by \cref{intro:cor}.
-Moreover, we have the following explicit description of the $\Z$-affine structure on $\Star(v_D)$ induced by $\rho_\X$ - note that it only depends on $D$ and not on how $D$ sits inside $\X$.
+The case in \cref{intro:main thm Z} where $Z$ is an irreducible component $D$ of $\X_k$ is particularly relevant for proving \cref{intro:main quintic}, while the case where $Z$ is a stratum curve in $\cX_k$ was treated in \cite{NXY}.
+In these two cases, we give an explicit description of the $\Z$-affine structure on $\Star(\tau_Z)$.